Stable macOS · Windows · Linux

 Available for macOS, Windows, and Linux

-Requires macOS 10.15+, Windows 10+, or Linux (glibc 2.31+)
+Requires macOS 10.15+, Windows 10+, or Linux (glibc 2.31+).
+Uses the system WebView runtime; most systems already include it.

 View all releases on GitHub →